Human Subjects in Research

 Cayuse – IRB is the tool

-- Required for your submission of a protocol
+- Required to submit a protocol

 - Where you assemble/enter your protocol information

-After trying Cayuse IRB, if you have questions about protocol information requirements or the online submission system, contact Tom Bailey, HSC Coordinator at 282-2179 or firstname.lastname@example.org .
+After trying Cayuse IRB, if you have questions about protocol information requirements or the online system, contact Tom Bailey, HSC Coordinator at 282-2179 or firstname.lastname@example.org .

 Paper Protocol forms are not a valid option (since February 2015) – ISU website searches may still turn up old forms.